MarketSquare/DbBot/README.md

     dbbot -f atest/testdata/one_suite/output.xml

 If the database does not already exist, it's created.
 Otherwise the test results are just inserted into the existing database.
-However, only not existing results are inserted.
+Only new results are inserted.

 The default database is a file named 'robot_results.db'.